Tomás Palacios (footballer)

-Tiago Tomás Palacios (born 28 April 2003) is an Argentine professional footballer who plays as a centre-back for Italian club Inter Milan.
+Tiago Tomás Palacios (born 28 April 2003) is an Argentine professional footballer who plays as a centre-back for Estudiantes, on loan from Serie A club Inter Milan.

 Club career

 Early career

 Born in General Pico, Palacios started his career playing for his hometown team Club Atlético Costa Brava, before joining the youth academy of Talleres in 2019.

 Talleres

 Palacios trained with the main squad of Talleres for the first time in September 2020, and signed his first professional contract with the club on 14 November 2021, agreeing to a deal until 2025.
 On 9 April 2022, he made his professional debut in a 5–1 loss against Defensa y Justicia in a Copa de la Liga Profesional match.
 He only played in one further match for the club during the season.

 In 2023, Palacios was again a backup option at Talleres, and featured in only six matches during the entire year.

 Loan to Independiente Rivadavia

 On 6 January 2024, Palacios joined fellow Primera División side Independiente Rivadavia on a year-long loan.
 Initially a backup option, he made his debut for the club on 24 February, starting in a 4–1 away loss to Unión de Santa Fe.

 Palacios subsequently established himself as a starter, and had his loan cut short in August after 16 appearances.